 What is The Plastics Industry Association?

 The Plastics Industry Association (PIA) is an independent trade organization, educational resource and regulatory body based in the United States.
-They’ve created standards for surface finishes on injection molding tools.
+They’ve created standards and guidelines for surface finishes on injection molding tools.
 These are used to measure the typical kinds of finishes that can be applied to mold tools and the parts made from those tools.

-What Are the Surface Finish Categories?
+What Are The Injection Molding Surface Finish Categories?

-How Do Different Finishes Affect Product Cost?
+How Do Different Surface Finishes on Mold Tools Affect Product Cost?

 Finishes Created by Polishing